 Commission Chair Dan May expressed some concerns with how to hire a large group of qualified range riders, though he said he hoped CPW could find adequate funding for those individuals, as that is the only reason most people could justify applying for the position.

-DeWalt said the Colorado Range Riding Program would not replace the CDA's current range riding program.
-CDA's two new non-lethal specialist hires will have the capability of helping with range riding as well, East added.
+DeWalt said the Colorado Range Riding Program would not replace the CDA's current range riding abilities.
+CDA's two new non-lethal specialist hires have the capability to help with range riding, East added.

 Local